openstack-archive/novajoin/README.md

 server.
 This is used to add hosts into IPA.

-The notification listener will handle instance delete requests and remove the appropriate host from IPA.
+The notification listener will handle instance delete requests and remove the appropriate host from IPA as well as floating IP associate and disassociate requests and update IPA DNS.

 Build
 =====